B2B Portal

 Dealerportal

-01 / Overview
+Overview

-dormakaba's Movable Walls division ran two separate dealer portals: Skyfold for the US, Modernfold for international markets with more complex project management.
+Dormakaba's Movable Walls division ran two separate dealer portals: Skyfold for the US, Modernfold for international markets with more complex project management.
 Both were non-responsive, visually outdated, and internally inconsistent.

 I owned the UX end-to-end: discovery, information architecture, flows, wireframes, and patterns.
 UI execution was handled by a colleague at Design Group Italia, in close collaboration with my UX deliverables.